zammad/zammad-user-documentation/basics/service-ticket/settings/state.rst

 * new
 * open
 * closed
+* merged
+  (this Ticket has been merged into another Ticket.
+Check either the :doc:`linked tickets </advanced/ticket-actions/link>` or the :ref:`ticket history <ticket-submenu>` to learn more)
 * pending close
   (*i.e.,* scheduled to automatically close at a later date)
 * pending reminder